thatnealpatel/the-invisible-impact/EDU_RSRC.md

 #### Background

 Imagine if you are working on an extremely complex document--a study guide, potentially with many other people.
-It would become annoying if you were being worked over, or if you halted our own work because someone was working on a piece of the document you also needed to work on.
+It would become annoying if you were being worked over, or if you halted your own work because someone was working on a piece of the document you also needed to work on.

 In addition, what if someone makes a mistake?
 What if you make a mistake?
 What if something gets deleted that you needed?
 What if another document that linked to your document was deleted, breaking the connection?